UV and IR quantum-spacetime effects for the Chandrasekhar model: High densities and deformed Tolman-Oppenheimer-Volkoff equations

 Here $r$ is the distance from the center of the star, and the equations simply give the general-relativistic description of the radial pressure gradient, under the assumption of spherically symmetric mass distribution (so that $M = \int_0^R m(r) dr=\int_0^R 4 \pi r^2 \epsilon(r) dr$).

-These TOV equations are solvable upon providing an equation of state, giving $\epsilon(P)$. we shall of course be interested in the outcome of these TOV equations for the case in which the equation of state is obtained from (\ref{equazstatoA})-(\ref{equazstatoB}), so that it is an equation of state that takes into account our Planck-scale effects.
+These TOV equations are solvable upon providing an equation of state, giving $\epsilon(P)$.
+We shall of course be interested in the outcome of these TOV equations for the case in which the equation of state is obtained from (\ref{equazstatoA})-(\ref{equazstatoB}), so that it is an equation of state that takes into account our Planck-scale effects.

-On the basis of the observations reported in the previous sections we expect the Planck-scale effects to be significant only in the ultrarelativistic regime, and we therefore focus on solving\footnote{For $x_F \gg 1$ solving the TOV equations is of little interest from a strict astrophysics perspective because of stability concerns~\cite{Landau}.
-From our perspective the analysis of the regime $x_F \gg 1$ of the TOV equations is still meaningful, since we are here only interested in estimating the possible magnitude of the effects.} the TOV equations for $x_F \gg 1$.
-For this reason we will solve TOV equations in the ultrarelativistic regime, in which it is convenient to make use of the variable
+On the basis of the observations reported in the previous sections we expect the ultraviolet/Planck-scale effects to be significant only in the ultrarelativistic regime, and we therefore focus on solving\footnote{For $x_F \gg 1$ solving the TOV equations is of little interest from a strict astrophysics perspective because of stability concerns~\cite{Landau}.
+From our perspective the analysis of the regime $x_F \gg 1$ of the TOV equations is still meaningful, since we are here only interested in estimating the possible magnitude of the effects.} the TOV equations for $x_F \gg 1$, and for this purpose we find useful to make use of the variable

-also taking into account that, as stressed in Section IV, our Planck-scale effects of modification of the law of composition of momenta also introduce Planck-scale corrections, described in Eq.~(\ref{xf}), for the formula that gives $x_F$ (whereas $x_F$ would not be affected by any Planck-scale effects in scenarios that exclusively modify the dispersion relation).
+We also take into account that, as stressed in Section \ref{sectiontwo}, our Planck-scale effects of modification of the law of composition of momenta introduce Planck-scale corrections, described in Eq.~(\ref{xf}), for the formula for $x_F$ (whereas $x_F$ would not be affected by any Planck-scale effects in scenarios that exclusively modify the dispersion relation).

 In the ultrarelativistic regime ($x_F \gg 1$ and, as a result, also $t \gg 1$) the TOV equations, if one indeed assumes that the Planck-scale-corrected $\epsilon(P)$ is obtained from (\ref{equazstatoA})-(\ref{equazstatoB}), take the form\footnote{For compactness, in this section we work in units such that $K=2/(3\pi)$, which are not unusual in studies of TOV equations.
 For a neutron gas this means that the unit of lenght has been fixed to be $l=1.36 \cdotp 10^4 m$, while the unit of mass is $\mu=1.83\cdotp 10^{31} Kg$.}